 The College of Law requires the successful completion of 89 semester hours.
 The dual degree program would permit up to 12 semester hours of core courses from the College of Business and Innovation to be applied toward the satisfaction of the 89-hour requirement.
+All courses taken in the College of Business that are to be applied towards J.D. program requirements must be earned with a grade of B (3.0) or better.
 The 12 hours of core courses from the College of Business and Innovation are:

 BUAD 6100 Accounting for Decision-Making

 BUAD 6200 Financial Systems

 BUAD 6300 Strategic Marketing & Analysis

 BUAD 6500 International Business

 BUAD 6800 Information Technology & E-Business

 BUAD 6900 Strategic Management Capstone

 EFSB 6590 New Venture Creation

 EFSB 6690 Technology Commercialization

 EFSB 6790 Venture Capital Finance

 EFSB 6890 Small Business Practicum

 FINA 6130 Managerial Finance

 FINA 6140 Investments and Security Analysis

 FINA 6150 Financial Institutions and Markets

 FINA 6370 MBA International Financial Management

 FINA 6840 Small Business Financial Management

-IBUS 6360 Management of Multinational Firms
+IBUS 6360 Management of Multinational Firms VERSITY F

 IBUS 6490 Global Management Systems

 MGMT 6160 Leading with Power and Influence

 HURM 6720 Advanced Negotiation and Conflict Resolution

 HURM 6760 Recruitment and Retention

 INFS 6810 Network Communications

 MKTG 6140 Customer Relationship Marketing

 MKTG 6400 International Marketing